-John Staniforth, partner and head of professional firms at accountancy firm Kingston Smith, explains the key issues that need to be addressed in succession planning – from developing the future leadership team to planning client transitions.
+Jon Cartwright, a partner in the legal team at accountancy firm Hazlewoods, explains the key issues that need to be addressed in succession planning – from developing the future leadership team to planning client transitions.
+(Updated 3 March 2023)

 Law firms rely heavily on their partners – for leadership, client relationships, reputation and for the capital that funds the business.
 The loss of a partner (or a key employee) can have a dramatic impact.
 Yet many firms have done little to put in place a succession plan to manage risks and protect the value built up in the firm.